Name: Adam Ulam

 Profession: Writer, academic (professor of history and politics at Harvard)

-Books: Bolsheviks: The Intellectual and Political History of the Triumph of Communism in Russia; Communists: The Intellectual and Political History of Communism; Communists: The Story of Power and Lost Illusions; Lenin and the Bolsheviks; History of the Soviet Union.
+Books: Bolsheviks: The Intellectual and Political History of the Triumph of Communism in Russia (1965), Stalin: The Man and his Era (1973), Russia’s Failed Revolutions: From Decembrists to Dissidents (1981), Communists: The Story of Power and Lost Illusions (1992), A History of Soviet Russia (1997).

 “The Bolsheviks did not seize power; they picked it up.”